 Along the entire length of the cordillera, runoff from heavy rains has eroded deep, sun-deprived valleys.
 Rivers flow either east or west depending on where they originate in relation to the cordillera’s spine.
 East-flowing rivers are short and fast, falling rapidly from the highlands to the South China Sea.
 West of the divide, the streams descend more slowly, and along more circuitous paths, to an eventual juncture with the Mekong River.

 The Ben Hai is a notable stream flowing east from the cordillera.
 It begins in the remote hill country north of the old U.S. Marine base at Khe Sanh.
 From there, it hurriedly drops to the coastal plain.
 Once down in the rice paddy country, the river slows and widens out.
 Before reaching the South China Sea, the Ben Hai runs deep and wide.
-The Ben Hai is only 37 miles long from start to finish.
+The Ben Hai is only thirty-seven miles long from start to finish.
 Between 1954 and 1975, the river acted as the demarcation line between North and South Vietnam.

 South of the Ben Hai is the Thach Han River.
 Its headwaters are also located near Khe Sanh.
-This river tumbles eastward through a land of high, round peaks and lush vegetation.
+This river tumbles eastward through a land of high, round peaks and dense jungle.
 Near Khe Sanh, it rushes over a rocky riverbed fringed by steep, stone walls.
 Old French Route 9 parallels a segment of the Thach Han’s northern margin.
 In places, the razor-thin, two-lane highway clings to a precarious ledge situated high above the valley floor.
 Beyond Quang Tri City, the waters of the Thach Han mingle with those of the Meiu Giang to form the Cua Viet River.
-The Cua Viet spreads out into a sandy, flood-prone delta before dumping its sluggish waters into the South China Sea.
+The Cua Viet spreads out into a sandy, flood-prone delta before dumping its waters into the South China Sea.

 For centuries, Vietnam’s east-flowing rivers, such as the Ben Hai and Cua Viet, acted as obstacles to north-south travel and communication.
 The streams did not make human movement impossible, but they did impede it, especially during flood periods, which frequently came on the heels of the northeast monsoon.
 In the often-isolated pockets of territory located between the lowland rivers, the rural population became parochial, xenophobic, self-reliant, and distrustful of centralized authority.